SafeAILab/EAGLE/README.md

   <img src="./figs/demosmall.gif" alt="demogif">
 </p>

-_Inference is conducted on 4 x RTX 3090 GPUs at fp16 precision.
+_Inference is conducted on RTX 3090 GPUs at fp16 precision.
 For an enhanced viewing experience, the animation has been sped up fourfold._

 ## Contents